tadeuszwojcik/win-notify/README.md

 It's an object with following properties (all optional):
-`addImageQuery`, `baseUri`, `branding`, `contentId`, `lang`, `version` Read more about each of them on (MSDN)[http://msdn.microsoft.com/en-us/library/windows/apps/br212857.aspx]
+`addImageQuery`, `baseUri`, `branding`, `contentId`, `lang`, `version` Read more about each of them on [MSDN](http://msdn.microsoft.com/en-us/library/windows/apps/br212857.aspx).

 Additionalally options object can contain following properties:
-* `tag` - gets or sets a string that Windows can use to prevent duplicate notification content from appearing in the queue.
+* `tag` - gets or sets a `string` that Windows can use to prevent duplicate notification content from appearing in the queue.
-* `expirationTime` - gets or sets the time (DateTime) that Windows will remove the notification from the tile.
+* `expirationTime` - gets or sets the time (`DateTime`) that Windows will remove the notification from the tile.
 * `tileId` - if not specified tile update will update application tile, if specified it will update ** secondary tile ** if secondary tile with `tileId` exists

 * `deliveryTime` - gets the time (DateTime) at which the tile is scheduled to be updated (applies only to scheduled tile updates).
 * `id` - gets or sets the unique ID that is used to identify the scheduled tile in the schedule (applies only to scheduled tile updates).
 * `debug` - if set to true will `console.log` xml output for debugging purposes

 #### `winNotify.viaScheduledTileUpdate(templatesDefinition, [optional] options)`
 Schedules update to live tile with new content defined in templates definition.